 The battle over healthcare in the U.S. today

 The term “healthcare” will eventually become widely accepted as one word, not two, whether die-hard grammarians, linguists, and editors like it or not.
-Our language, and any discussions about health, will be greatly improved by ending this battle.
+Our language, and any discussions about health, will be significantly improved by ending this battle.

-What You Will Learn In This Post
+What You Will Learn